DataRookies/DataRookiesLearningPortal/README.md

 # DataRookies
-This is an evolving resource so check back time-to-time to see the latest and greatest!
+This is an evolving resource so check back time-to-time to see the latest and greatest.

 ## Overview

 Welcome to the Learning Portal provided by the DataRookies community!

 This is one of 3 hubs where you can interact with the community:
-1. **The Learning Portal (YOU ARE HERE!):** You can find links to tutorials and classes to help build your data skills!
+1. **The Learning Portal (YOU ARE HERE!):** You can find links to tutorials and classes to help build your data skills.

 2. **The Facebook Group:** You can get information on events - such as meetups - and community announcements (This is open to everyone!)

-3. **The Slack Community:** You can interact with the community, talk about anything under the Data sun, and get the latest updates!
+3. **The Slack Community:** You can interact with the community, talk about anything under the Data sun, and get the latest updates.

-You don't really need to visit or join everything, feel free to just join which works for you!
+You don't really need to visit or join everything, feel free to just join which works for you.

 ## The Learning Portal